SPORTSMEDICINE101

 Nutrition - World Health Organization (WHO)

 Nutrition is a critical part of health and development.
 Better nutrition is related to improved infant, child and maternal health, stronger immune systems, safer pregnancy and childbirth, lower risk of non-communicable diseases (such as diabetes and cardiovascular disease), and longevity.
-Healthy children learn better.

 Healthy diet - World Health Organization (WHO)